NodEm9/abimongo/docs/website/docs/core/abimongo-bootstrap/AbimongoBootstrap.md

 - Initialization errors: verify the `mongoUri` and any Redis URIs in `abimongo.config.json` and confirm network access.
 - Redis/GraphQL errors: ensure the necessary dependencies are installed and configuration fields (typeDefs/resolvers) are valid.

-## Next steps

-Would you like me to:

-1. Add the exact method signatures and constructor options from `AbimongoBootstrap` as an API reference, or
-2. Expand the multi-tenancy example with middleware usage and tenant-aware model resolution, or
-3. Do both.

-Tell me which you'd prefer and I'll add it.

 ## Expanded multi-tenancy example

 The following example demonstrates a common pattern when using `AbimongoBootstrap` in a multi-tenant Express application: